 Redshift Security: Data Backups and Encryption Best Practices

-TL;DR In this blog, a second in a series, we are going to focus on more risks that come from a misconfigured Redshift, like encryption, backups and logs.
-We will explore these security features and best practices that can prevent data leakage.
+In this blog post, second in a series, we focus on risks that come from a misconfigured Redshift, like encryption, backups and logs.
+We’ll explore security features and best practices that can prevent data leakage.

-You can catch up with the previous blog here and when you're ready let's dig in.
+You can catch up with the previous blog post, Redshift Security: Access and Data Flows Explained.
+When you're ready, let's dig in.

 Configuring Data Encryption in Redshift